-The Board of Statutory Auditors was invited to and attended all the meetings held, as did the manager of the risk management function.
+The Board of Statutory Auditors was invited to and attended all the meetings held.
 These meetings were also attended by Group company employees and external experts, including representatives of the auditing company, who were invited by the committee to participate in an advisory capacity from time to time, in relation to particular items on the agenda.
 The committee was provided access to corporate information and received the benefit of assistance from corporate functions, as required for the performance of its duties.
-In addition, the committee did not deem it necessary to use additional consultants to those identified from time to time by the relevant company departments for assistance with the preparation of documents and reports to support the opinions discussed during the committee's meetings and later brought to the attention of the Board.
+The committee did not deem it necessary to use other consultants, in addition to those identified from time to time by the relevant company departments for assistance with the preparation of documents and reports, to support the matters discussed during its meetings and later brought to the attention of the Board.

-The committee has defined a schedule of meetings and agenda for the 2024 Financial Year, which envisages, among other things, that the committee should meet at least quarterly, at the end of the financial periods for which the Board of Directors is required to prepare financial reports for release to the market.
+The committee has defined a schedule of meetings and agenda for the 2025 Financial Year, which envisages, among other things, that the committee should meet at least quarterly, at the end of the financial periods for which the Board of Directors is required to prepare financial reports for release to the market.

-Lastly, during the current financial year, the committee held three meetings before the Board meeting that approved this Report.
+Lastly, during the current financial year, the committee held two meetings before the Board meeting that approved this Report.